Deep Dive into C/C++ Compilation — Dynamic Libraries A4: Undefined-Symbol Behavior at Link Time and Runtime Dynamic Loading

 - Common

-void *dlsym(void *handle, const char *symbol);Returns a pointer to the function/variableint dlclose(void *handle);Unloads the librarychar *dlerror(void);Retrieves error description (implementations that are not thread-safe may return a static string)
+void *dlsym(void *handle, const char *symbol);returns a pointer to a function or variableint dlclose(void *handle);unloadschar *dlerror(void);fetches the error description (a non-thread-safe implementation may return a static string)

-For example, the author has written a simple dynamic library
+For example, I wrote a simple dynamic library:

 // mylib.c